Royal Commission on the Amalgamation of the City and County of London: Conflict with the City

-The Attorney General, Sir Charles Russell attacked the City's attitude.
+The Attorney General, Sir Charles Russell, attacked the City's attitude.
 The only reasons he could see for resisting the merger were a misplaced pride in the office of Lord Mayor and a "too sacred regard" for the City funds.
 Following the receipt of a letter from the President of the Local Government Board the City agreed to resume tendering evidence in December on the understanding that the terms of reference could be modified.

-However, in February 1894, the Corporation suddenly announced that they were withdrawing from furnishing evidence to the commission.
+However, in February 1894, the City of London Corporation suddenly announced that they were withdrawing from furnishing evidence to the commission.
 The City's representative on the commission, H. Homewood Crawford, resigned with immediate effect.
 The Common Council wrote an open letter to The Times explaining their actions: firstly the assurances given by the President of the Local Government Board regarding the terms of reference of the commission had not been honoured; and secondly the commission was refusing to hear their evidence regarding the position, powers and duties of the vestries and other local authorities outside the City.

 The London County Council submission

-In contrast to the City, the county council engaged enthusiastically with the commission and submitted detailed proposals for merging city and county.
+In contrast to the city, the county council engaged enthusiastically with the commission and submitted detailed proposals for merging city and county.
 The main points were: